SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/activity_tracking.md

 ##### Subjects
 Events from the node are published to `Subjects`.
-Here you set the names used for these `Subjects` to identify events, commands or data streams for this node for a specific region of interest.
+Here you set the names used for these `Subjects` to identify events for this node for a specific region of interest.
-Each of these subjects becomes accessible in the bonsai editor's toolbox anywhere in the workflow using the name set here.
+Each of these `Subjects` becomes accessible in the bonsai editor's toolbox anywhere in the workflow using the name set here.

 ###### Device events subjects
 | Subject name      | Type        | Description                   |